moayyaed/KerykeionCmsCore/README.md

 Another option is to update the request uri in the KerkeionCmsCore project.

 # Access
+(You can skip this step if you cloned the KerykeionCmsTemplate.)

 To access the KerykeionContentManagementSystem pages there will have to be an User that is in an Administrator role.
 You can do this in the server itself or you can make use of a workaround I've provided.

 Add the following highlighted code to the ConfigureServices method in the Startup.cs file of your main project.